liamjxu/ground_news_webscraper/README.md

 TODO:

-1. dynamically update the topic list
+* dynamically update the topic list
-2. check the current logs to see whether a story has been collected etc
+* check the current logs to see whether a story has been collected etc
-3. make the `news_collector` into a class
-4. record which websites we have etc, expanding
-5. bug: sometimes no biases are given but additional information exists, resulting in misplacements
+* bug: sometimes no biases are given but additional information exists, resulting in misplacements
+* bug: mismatch between the topic list and the interest/ directory
+* filter bad stories

 Done:
-1. filter high quality stories
+* filter high quality stories
+* record which websites we have etc, expanding